-Furthermore, the Marketplace will partially automate the service order management fulfilment procedures to handle the customers’ request and trigger related IMS processes.
+Furthermore, the Marketplace will partially automate the service order procedures to handle the customers’ request and trigger related IMS processes.
 It will act as an orchestrator of the several EGI tools involved in processes exploiting the customer and service order profile information collected through its workflows.

 Relationship and impact on the EGI tools